polymathematics/fetco/README.md

 2. **Playback Control**

-   - **initializePlayer(accessToken)**: Initializes the Spotify Web Playback SDK player and connects it to the user's device.
+   - **initializePlayer(accessToken)**: Initializes the Spotify Web Playback SDK player and connects it.
+This is what makes Fetco available as a connected device within Spotify.
+We then select it as the device by calling transferPlaybackToDevice.

-   - **playMusic(player)**: Plays a random music track using the Spotify API, skips to the next track, adjusts volume, and seeks to a random start time.
+   - **playMusic(player)**: Plays a track using the Spotify API, adjusts volume, and seeks to a random start time before playing.
+Due to Spotify limitations, this currently utilizes the listener's existing Spotify queue.

-   - **playPodcast(player)**: Plays a random podcast episode fetched from a JSON file using the Listen Notes API.
+   - **playPodcast(player)**: Plays a random podcast episode fetched from the podcast JSON file using the Listen Notes API and seeks to a random start time (less than or equal to 16 mins into ep).

-   - **transferPlaybackToDevice(accessToken, deviceId)**: Transfers playback to a specified device using the Spotify API.
+   - **transferPlaybackToDevice(accessToken, deviceId)**: Transfers playback to Fetco automatically, using the Spotify API.

 3. **Content Decision and Playback Execution**

-   - **contentDecision(player)**: Randomly selects between playing music or a podcast based on predefined content types.
+   - **contentDecision(player)**: Randomly selects between playing music or a podcast and triggers either playMusic or playPodcast.

-   - **scan()**: Initiates content decision and playback.
+   - **scan()**: Triggers when a listener selects the scan knob.
+Initiates content decision and playback.

    - **powerButton(player)**: Toggles the application on or off based on a local storage flag, initiates content decision and playback when turned on.